osztenkurden/simple-websockets-server/README.md

 # Simple Websockets Server

 ## What is it for?
-It's super easy, super thin server package for event systems in WebSockets to work with `simple-websockets`. (inspired by socket.io but with absolutely nothing else).
+It's super easy, super thin server package for event systems in WebSockets to work with `simple-websockets` (inspired by socket.io but with no bloat).

 # Example